MakeSchool-Tutorials/MS-2018-Environment-Setup/P3-Terminal-Setup/content.md

 Git and Github are super important and awesome tools for tracking, revising, and collaborating on code projects.
 Let's get your computer setup to use Git and Github.

-# First - install Git
+1. Install git if you haven't already.

 	```bash
 	$ brew install git
 	```

-Head over to [github.com](github.com) and sign up for an account using your personal email address if you don't already have one.
+1. Head over to [github.com](github.com) and sign up for an account using your personal email address if you don't already have one.

-# Second - Configuring Git

 1. Configure your global username and email address.

 	**‼️ IMPORTANT: If you skip this step, Git will produce a warning each time you push to a remote branch.**

     ```bash
     $ git config --global user.name "Dani Roxberry"